 Pancakes are one of those foods that have somewhat of a mystique about them.
 When I hear the word pancakes, I think of my mom, weekend mornings, and a smell of something delicious wafting throughout the house.
 Most families have pancake traditions because let’s face it – a stack of warm pancakes, especially banana pancakes, can make everything better.
 So today, I’m gonna share with you a recipe for raw pancakes.

 This recipe feels like a small victory to me because I’ve been trying different raw pancake recipes for quite some time.
 Especially now that summer is on the way, I try to incorporate as many raw foods into my diet as possible.
-When it comes to breakfast, I usually stick with smoothies.
+When it comes to breakfast, I usually stick with smoothies or homemade granola.
 However, every now and then I crave something with more texture – something like these raw pancakes.

 I have to admit that raw pancakes take more time to make than your regular cooked pancakes.
 So what I do is make the pancake batter the day before in the afternoon and then dehydrate the pancakes before I go to bed.
 When I wake up the next morning, not only are the pancakes ready, but the entire house still smells like heaven.
 There’s nothing like waking up to the smell of maple syrup, vanilla, and a hint of cinnamon.